 The Early Child Development Program assists STC Member First Nations in developing and maintaining Child Care and Head Start programs that support early childhood development and family needs.
-The Early Child Development Program Coordinator and Support Worker are responsible for:

-,They provide the following supports and services:
+The Early Childhood Development Program provides the following supports and services:

 Organizing and/or providing workshops for professional development;

 Links to other STC programs for related services – EPH Manager, Nutritionists, Mental Health, Technical Services, Jordan’s Principle, Finance, and Nursing;

 Mentoring/coaching for all program staff;